LES AND BARBARA WOODLEY - c.1960

 In 1957 Britain did not send a team to the World Championships in Palermo, Italy, citing unsuitable training venues in London as the excuse.
 Despite this, it would still be an important year for Woodley who on 9th February secured his first British title with a win in the Half Mile Championship at Herne Bay.
 A year later and he would retain his Half Mile title and add the One Mile to his collection.
 These results, however, still did not secure him a place in the British team for the forthcoming World Championships in Finale Ligure, Italy.
 The trials were on a rough road and Woodley, for whatever reason, seemed to destroy his wooden wheels on such surfaces.
 Once again, his inclusion was overlooked.
 There was some consolation, though, with the inclusion of his wife, Barbara, into the team for the very first time.

 1959 was a difficult year for Woodley.
-He had switched clubs from Birmingham to Midland (through no other reason other than he fancied a change) and joined his wife, Barbara, who had joined a few months earlier.
+He had switched clubs from Birmingham to Midland (through no other reason other than he fancied a change) and joined his wife, Barbara, who had switched to Midland a few months earlier.
 Again, no World Championships were held so the priority was the British Championships.
 In December 1958 Woodley had already lost his Half Mile crown to Leo Eason at the Granby Halls in Leicester.
 Although he won the Northern and Midland Counties Championship in January 1959 he was still out to win the Five Mile Championship and retain the One Mile.
 First up in February was the Five Mile on his home track, the Embassy, but this was also the home track of the new Half Mile Champion, Leo Eason and it was Eason who would win just ahead of Woodley.
 The final Championship of the season was the One Mile and Woodley went out to try and retain it on the Herne Bay rink.
 In the final was Woodley, Danny Kelly, Leo Eason and local lad, Jim Lipyeat.
 Woodley jumped the start and was immediately put back 5 yards.
 With the start at Herne Bay being against the back wall this meant Woodley had to start from half way round the bend.
 Soon after the race had started for a second time Woodley had passed Eason and Kelly and was chasing down Lipyeat who had pulled out a gap.
 Off the final bend a tired Lipyeat went wide and Woodley sprinted for the line, just getting his man on the line, or so he thought.
 When the result was announced that Lipyeat was the winner, Woodley immediately thought that he had been disqualified, however, the result then came out that he was second.
 To this day Woodley maintains that he won the race by a clear yard and was "robbed" of his victory by the then finishing line judge and former team mate of Lipyeat, Reg Smyth.

 THE START OF THE CONTROVERSIAL MILE CHAMPIONSHIP AT HERNE BAY - 18TH APRIL 1959